 MCP Server

-Turn Your Webinar Transcripts Into Content, Insights, and Pipeline Inside Any AI Tool
+Turn Your Webinar Data Into Content, Insights, and Pipeline Inside Any AI Tool

 Both approaches work, but they leave a gap relating to how modern marketing teams actually operate.

-Now, Sequel’s MCP server provides marketing teams with a new way to connect your webinar transcripts directly to the AI tools your team already uses, making your event transcripts accessible inside ChatGPT, Claude, Gemini, Copilot, and any AI that supports the Model Context Protocol.
+Sequel’s MCP server gives marketing teams a different way to work.
+It connects your webinar data directly to the AI tools your team already uses, making your events accessible inside Claude, ChatGPT, and any other AI that supports the Model Context Protocol.

 The goal is simple.
 Take the conversations you are already running on your website and make them usable everywhere your team works.

 But that is only part of the picture.
 Across most organizations, AI is no longer a single tool.
-It is an ecosystem within which teams have invested heavily in building:
+It’s an ecosystem, and teams have invested heavily in building:

 - Brand voice and tone